bitwarden/sdk/languages/php/INSTALL.md

 ## Introduction

-Composer is used to build PHP Bitwarden client library.
+Composer is used to build the PHP Bitwarden client library.

 ## Prerequisites